nikolovinn/game_of_life/README.md

 The project is built using:
 - PHP 8.4 CLI
 - Docker and Docker Compose for containerization.
-- Composer for dependency management (no external dependencies are used).
+- Composer for dependency management.
 - PSR-4 autoloading standard.
 - Clear separation of concerns.
 - Abstract classes and interfaces.